 A rapid evidence assessment (REA) about experiential learning in education was undertaken to synthesise research concerning children aged 4-14.
 The REA investigated the effects that approaches to experiential learning had on children’s motivation, engagement, agency, wellbeing and academic achievement.

-We have developed the enrichment toolkits in partnership with our pilot schools and wider curriculum experts.
+These enrichment toolkits have been developed in partnership with our pilot schools and wider curriculum experts.

 Each toolkit contains resources that may help you to enrich your curriculum in the area and should be used as part of your wider curriculum implementation strategy.